SamuelMarks/libgourou/README.md

 ePub are encrypted using a shared key : one account / multiple devices, so you can create and register a device into your computer and read downloaded (and encrypted) ePub file with your eReader configured using the same AdobeID account.

-For those who wants to remove DRM, you can export your private key and import it within [Calibre](https://calibre-ebook.com/) an its DeDRM plugin.
+For those who wants to remove DRM without adept_remove, you can export your private key and import it within [Calibre](https://calibre-ebook.com/) an its DeDRM plugin.

 Dependencies